This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Aluminium and its Alloys, Zinc and its Alloys”.

 5. Which aluminum alloy is known as aircraft aluminum?

 Explanation: Aluminum alloy 7075 consists of zinc as its primary element, along with a bit of magnesium and copper.
-Due to its high strength and good corrosion resistance, it is often used in aircrafts, and also known as aerospace aluminum.
+Due to its high strength and good corrosion resistance, it is often used in aircraft, and also known as aerospace aluminum.
 However, the other alloys are also employed in a few aerospace functions and structures.

 a) Crucible alloys